lucian606/Face-Recognition/README.md

 How to run the script:
   - Run the faceset_script.py to create a data set
   - Run the face_trainer to create a trainer which can identify the users
+  - Modify the face_recognition.py file, add your name into the names list (the id of a picture will be the index of the name)
   - Run the face_recognition.py to detect the faces